 There are tons of relevant keywords that financial services businesses can target for SEO.
-But the real challenge is finding keywords that your pages can realistically rank well for, especially since 75% of users never click past the first page of search results.
+However, since 75% of users never click past the first page of search results, the real challenge is finding keywords that your pages can realistically rank well for.

 The key here is to identify relevant keywords to target that don’t have very high competition.
 For example, say you’re an accountant.
-Many businesses and magazines will target a keyword like “accounting services.”
-It’s better to identify equally relevant but less searched-for keywords like “What to look for in a business accountant.”
+Many businesses and magazines target keywords like “accounting services”.
+It’s better to identify equally relevant but less searched-for keywords like “What to look for in a business accountant”.

-Start a blog on your financial services site, and you can target keywords that are easier to rank for, like these long-tail keywords.
+Start a blog on your financial services site.
+Your posts can target keywords that are easier to rank for, like these long-tail keywords.

 Optimize your content

-Once you have a list of keywords you want to target, you’re ready to start creating and optimizing your site content.
-While you can and should keyword optimize the landing pages for your services, most of your SEO traffic potential will come from the long-tail keywords that you target on your blog.
+Once you have a list of keywords you want to target, you’re ready to start creating and optimizing your content.
+You can, and should, keyword optimize the landing pages for your services.
+However, most of your SEO traffic potential will come from the long-tail keywords that you target on your blog.

 So make sure you take every opportunity to create relevant, quality content around these keywords.
 The average length of content on the first page of search results is 1,890 words.
 So invest in your content and create something comprehensive with supporting images.

-Here are the main areas where you should incorporate your target keyword:
+Here are the main areas where you should incorporate your target keyword in:

-- In the alt tag of one of your images
+- alt tags of one or more of your images

 The last thing to consider when creating and optimizing content for SEO is your disclaimers.
 Make sure your content is only providing financial advice on topics that you’re legally qualified to do.
 Otherwise you need to have a clear disclaimer that your content constitutes your opinion, and is not to be taken as financial advice.